Women hold up half the sky – Mao Zedong

 bell hooks, The Will to Change: Men, Masculinity, and Love (Atria Books, 2004) 115

-Put very simply, she is saying that our global value system is based on violence and not virtue.
-Biologically men are stronger than women, so we as society give men more value – establishing patriarchy.
+Put very simply, she is saying that our global value system is based on violence and not inherent value.
+Biologically men are presumed to be stronger than women, so we as society give men more value – establishing patriarchy.
 The richer you are the more able you are to assert all forms of violence against the less rich – establishing classism.
 The social constructions of race mean that the darker you are, the more likely you are to be subject to violence – establishing racism.
 Dominator culture can never achieve community.
 It is a culture better suited for destruction.

 We have constructed a world based on false values and prioritised violence.